jasonwkf/eshop-test/README.md

 2. Add your logic here.

 ## Video for reference
-The interaction logic can be reference at teh video-for-reference folder
+The interaction logic can be reference at the video-for-reference folder